 - Calendars and planners

-Does your child love playing games on Roblox?
-Well, they could start making some extra money by creating their own Roblox games.
+Does your child love to play games on Roblox?
+Well, as long as he or she is at least 13 years old, making some extra money by creating Roblox games is a possibility.
 Creating a new Roblox game is relatively easy and requires very little coding knowledge.

 How much money they can make depends on the popularity of the game.
 Your child can take some time to identify the types of games that are already popular on Roblox.
 This can help them come up with their own ideas.

 If your kids love animals, they could earn good money by starting a dog-walking business.
 If you have neighbors who work outside of the house all day, then they might appreciate having someone stop by to walk their pets throughout the week.

 Kids can also offer pet sitting services, so your neighbors don’t have to board their pets when they go out of town.
 Your kids will be responsible for stopping by a couple of times a day, making sure the animals have food and water and letting them outside.

 As long as your child is at least 13, he or she can set up their own Fiverr account and offer their skills to make money.
 Fiverr has opportunities for musicians, graphic designers, writers and people skilled at video and animation.

 Depending on who your child’s customers are, he or she won’t have to bake from scratch to take advantage of this money-making opportunity.
 A boxed mix of brownies sells for under $2 at Walmart and yields 20 servings.
 And if your child sells each brownie for 50 cents each, there’s room for a profit of around $8 per batch minus the eggs and oil needed to create the finished product.

 13. Growing a Garden and Selling Vegetables